polyfy/polylith/readme.md

 }
 ```

-You should replace `INSERT_LATEST_SHA_HERE` with a commit SHA from this repository.
+You should replace `INSERT_LATEST_SHA_HERE` with a [commit SHA](https://github.com/polyfy/polylith/commits/master) from this repository.

-Once you add one of the aliases above, you can use poly tool with using the following command on your terminal:
+Once you have added one of the aliases above, you can now use the poly tool from the terminal:

 ```sh
 clj -M:poly info